-I woke up this morning to my best friend texting me about a shooting in Orlando, Florida.
+I woke up this morning to a friend texting me about a shooting in Orlando, Florida.
 "50 people killed" F-I-F-T-Y!!
 Plus at least fifty more severely injured.
 These are people.
 Over a hundred human beings with parents, partners, kids and friends.
 Yes it happened at a gay club.
 Yes it's Pride month.
 So what.
 These are people.
 People that had thoughts, feelings, struggles, victories, goals and dreams.
 And now, gone.
 Gone because of intolerance.
 To make it super clear that means: Unwillingness to accept views, beliefs, or behavior that differ from one's own.

 This is stupid.
 Hi, you're different, I'm going to kill you.
 WHAT!!??
 Isn't variety the spice of life?
 Didn't God make us all different... hence individual DNA.
 Why is this so troubling to people?